genome21/PyPM/README.md

 ## How to use:

-* At the start of your day, PyPM will ask for your Last Name
+* Double-Click <b>setup.py</b> to initialize the service.
-* Throughout the day, PyPM will ask for your updates
+* Throughout the day, PyPM will ask for your updates and apply your username alongside timestamps.
-* At the end of your day, PyPM will package the day's updates for review by your Project Management team
+* At the end of your day, PyPM will package the day's updates for review to an email of your choice.